About the Prince Albert Historical Society

 The Bill Smiley Archives are named in honour of the man who has done more to preserve Prince Albert history than any other, having spent years collecting and organizing important historical items.
 Today over 15,000 photographs.
 300,000 negatives and 15,000 documents are kept at the Historical Museum.
 These records are a significant source for information on Prince Albert, the surrounding region and all of Canada.
 Access to the archives is available to the public and if you are interested in acquiring information please check our archives page.

-In 2016, our Society is made up of 105 members and 12 volunteer board of directors.
-Membership fees are $ 10.00 per year.
+In 2016, our Society was composed of 105 members and a 12 member volunteer board of directors.
+Membership fees are currently $20.00 per year.
 We hold many annual events including the spring Crocus Tea, participate in the downtown Street Fair, Culture Days, and host a Christmas Party.
 During the summer season a staff of 13 tour guides keeps the museums open while during the rest of the year the museums can visited accompanied with one of our dedicated volunteer members.
 The Prince Albert Historical Society is committed to preserving local history and being able to showcase it to local residents and visitors alike.